 What Will This Cost Me?

 Ministry Team Members will actually earn an income through seasonal employment with private park hospitality companies (concessionaires).
 Room and board is provided at minimal cost and differs by national park location and employer.
-You will find quickly that living in a national park is very inexpensive, and most team members usually walk away with $2500-3000 in their pockets by the end of the summer!
-Additionally, seminarians enrolled in a seminary or theological graduate program will be eligible for a $1,500 scholarship stipend ($2,500 for returning seminarian leaders).
+You will find quickly that living in a national park is very inexpensive, and most team members walk away with $2500-3000 in their pockets by the end of the summer and even more in the winter!
+Additionally, seminarians enrolled in a seminary or theological graduate program will be eligible for a $2,000 scholarship stipend ($3,000 for returning seminarian leaders).

-First, there is a $25 application fee to process your application.
-Second, there is $275 participation fee.
-This fee covers your training, a leadership assessment, coaching, ministry materials, mid-season support, and a post-season retreat designed to help debrief and process your ministry time in a park.
+There is a $350 Program Fee that covers your training, a leadership assessment, coaching, ministry materials, mid-season support, and a post-season debrief designed to help transition from and process your ministry time in a park.
+Returning alum have a reduced Program Fee of $275.
 Some team members choose to raise support to help cover these costs.
-We can help with a fundraising manual.
+We can provide you with a fundraising manual upon accepting a placement if interested.

 ACMNP’s ministry in the national parks is a specialized effort and presents unique challenges.
-Therefore, every ministry team member is required to attend an ACMNP National Leadership Conference.
-This training event is covered by your participation fee.
-Please note that Ministry Team Members are responsible for transportation to/from the leadership conference and transportation to/from the national park where they will serve.
+Therefore, every Ministry Team Member is required to attend an ACMNP National Training Conference.
+This training event is covered by your Program Fee.
+Please note that Ministry Team Members are responsible for transportation to/from the training and the national park where they will serve.

 Need Financial Help?

-The summer participation fee ($275) and ministry related transportation costs are important mission expenses!
-Team Members are welcome to pay these costs on their own.
+The Program Fee ($350) and ministry related transportation costs are important mission expenses!
+Ministry Team Members are welcome to pay these costs on their own.
 If funding is an issue for you, we are here to help.
-Upon request, ACMNP will provide a basic fundraising package that can be used to seek prayers, encouragement and financial help for your summer ministry.
-Team Members will be blessed as others invest in their ministry!
+Upon request, ACMNP will provide a basic fundraising package that can be used to seek prayers, encouragement and financial help for your ministry.
+Please reach out with any questions or concerns, as we do not want finances to get in the way of this ministry opportunity.
+Ministry Team Members will be blessed as others invest in their ministry!
 Inquire here for more information!

 What is Next?